google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Chapter11_Particles.md

 single particle.<br/>
 In the following example, every other particle in a group is designated as a zombie, and will be destroyed in the next step of the solver.
-(For more information on the Splash2D solver, see Chapter 1.
+(For more information on the LiquidFun solver, see Chapter 1.
 Introduction.)

 &nbsp;&nbsp;&nbsp;`b2ParticleGroup*group=
 m_world->CreateParticleGroup(pd);`<br/>